Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ## Site Design
-The site has been designed keeping immdiate future growth in mind - which is to add more information content.
+The site has been designed keeping immediate future growth in mind - which is to add more information content.

 - A consistent header / footer approach makes it easy for the end user to be able to maintain information only without changing the layout.
 - The nav bar is robust enough to add more elements as the site grows without having to change design.